Bodybuilding: First large-scale bodybuilding competition

 Sandow organized the first bodybuilding contest on September 14, 1901, called the "Great Competition".
 It was held at the Royal Albert Hall in London.
 Judged by Sandow, Sir Charles Lawes, and Sir Arthur Conan Doyle, the contest was a great success and many bodybuilding enthusiasts were turned away due to the overwhelming number of audience members.
 The trophy presented to the winner was a gold statue of Sandow sculpted by Frederick Pomeroy.
 The winner was William L. Murray of Nottingham.
 The silver Sandow trophy was presented to second-place winner D. Cooper.
-The bronze Sandow trophy now the most famous of all was presented to third-place winner A.C.
+The bronze Sandow trophy—now the most famous of all—was presented to third-place winner A.C.
 Smythe.
 In 1950, this same bronze trophy was presented to Steve Reeves for winning the inaugural NABBA Mr. Universe contest.
 It would not resurface again until 1977 when the winner of the IFBB Mr. Olympia contest, Frank Zane, was presented with a replica of the bronze trophy.
 Since then, Mr. Olympia winners have been consistently awarded a replica of the bronze Sandow.

-From December 28, 1903 to January 2, 1904, the first large-scale bodybuilding competition in America took place at Madison Square Garden in New York City.
+The first large-scale bodybuilding competition in America took place from December 28, 1903, to January 2, 1904, at Madison Square Garden in New York City.
 The competition was promoted by Bernarr Macfadden, the father of physical culture and publisher of original bodybuilding magazines such as Health & Strength.
 The winner was Al Treloar, who was declared "The Most Perfectly Developed Man in the World".
-Treloar won a $1,000 cash prize, a substantial sum at that time.
+Treloar won a thousand dollar cash prize, a substantial sum at that time.
 Two weeks later, Thomas Edison made a film of Treloar's posing routine.
 Edison had also made two films of Sandow a few years before.
 Those were the first three motion pictures featuring a bodybuilder.
 In the early 20th century, Macfadden and Charles Atlas continued to promote bodybuilding across the world.

 Notable early bodybuilders

-Many other important bodybuilders in the early history of bodybuilding prior to 1930 include: Earle Liederman (writer of some of bodybuilding's earliest books), Zishe Breitbart, Georg Hackenschmidt, Emy Nkemena, George F. Jowett, Finn Hateral (a pioneer in the art of posing), Frank Saldo, Monte Saldo, William Bankier, Launceston Elliot, Sig Klein, Sgt.
-Alfred Moss, Joe Nordquist, Lionel Strongfort ("Strongfortism"), Gustav Frištenský, Ralph Parcaut (a champion wrestler who also authored an early book on "physical culture"), and Alan P. Mead (who became an impressive muscle champion despite the fact that he lost a leg in World War I).
+Many other important bodybuilders in the early history of bodybuilding prior to 1930 include: Earle Liederman (writer of some of bodybuilding's earliest books), Zishe Breitbart, George Hackenschmidt, Emy Nkemena, George F. Jowett, Finn Hateral (a pioneer in the art of posing), Frank Saldo, Monte Saldo, William Bankier, Launceston Elliot, Sig Klein, Sgt.
+Alfred Moss, Joe Nordquist, Lionel Strongfort ("Strongfortism"), Gustav Frištenský, Ralph Parcaut (a champion wrestler who also authored an early book on "physical culture"), and Alan P. Mead (who became a muscle champion despite the fact that he lost a leg in World War I).
 Actor Francis X. Bushman, who was a disciple of Sandow, started his career as a bodybuilder and sculptor's model before beginning his famous silent movie career.